-This finish makes fireclay farmhouse sinks resistant to chips, scratches, fading, discoloration, and stains.
-Fireclay sinks are one of the easiest types of sinks to maintain, offering easy cleanup with nothing more than a sponge or cloth, although you can use more abrasive cleaners as needed.
+This finish makes the fireclay farmhouse sink resistant to chips, scratches, fading, discoloration, and stains.
+Fireclay sinks are one of the easiest types of kitchen sinks to maintain, offering easy cleanup with nothing more than a sponge or cloth, although you can use more abrasive cleaners as needed.
 Another benefit of fireclay sinks is they have a consistent look through both layers.
 A chip will not be that noticeable as the clay layer looks the same.
-In addition, fireclay apron sinks are entirely rust-proof.
-For a wide range of colors be sure to check out Bocchi fireclay sinks they offer 9 different color options like sapphire blue and black fireclay.
+In addition, fireclay apron front sinks are entirely rust-proof.
+For a wide range of colors be sure to check out Bocchi fireclay sinks they offer 9 different color options including gray, sapphire blue and black fireclay.

-While fireclay farmhouse sinks tend to be more expensive than other materials, brands like Crestwood offer cheap fireclay sinks that may be more affordable for your budget.
-Keep in mind that fireclay farmhouse sinks are generally quite heavy and may require additional support from surrounding cabinetry, so you’ll want to know early in on your kitchen design process if you’re planning to install one.
-Additional brands we recommend are Rohl and Nantucket sinks.
+While fireclay farmhouse sinks tend to be more expensive than other materials, brands like Crestwood offer cheap fireclay farmhouse sinks that may be more affordable for your budget.
+Keep in mind that fireclay farmhouse sink is generally quite heavy and may require additional support from surrounding cabinetry, so you’ll want to know early in on your kitchen design process if you’re planning to install one.
+Additional brands we recommend are Rohl and Nantucket Kitchen sinks.

 Benefits of Fireclay:

 - The classic glossy finish blends seamlessly with traditional kitchen designs

 - 100% rust-proof